발우공양

 First dish is to moist one’s dried mouth and help to enhance the digestion as old Koreans eat water-gimchi or a dip of long-preserved soy sauce.
 Suljuksim can be interpreted as two different meanings; one is to moist the mouth, and the other to moist the spoon.

-(Cherry tomatoe marinated in fermented Korean fruit syrup)
+(Cherry tomatoes marinated in fermented fruit syrup)

 Juksang(Porridge)